This article was updated on 31/7/2023 for clarity and to improve text readability.

 If you’re wondering what to serve with your oyster roast, you’ve come to the right place.
 In this article, I list 39 of the most popular side dishes for an oyster roast.

 In a rush?
 Here’s the short answer.

-The best side dishes to serve at an oyster roast are clam chowder, cornbread muffins, macaroni salad, smashed potatoes, and crostinis.
+The best side dishes to serve at an oyster roast are clam chowder, cornbread muffins, macaroni salad, smashed potatoes, and crostini.
 You can also serve lemon pasta, hushpuppies, crab rangoon, collard greens, and broccoli casserole.
-For healthy options, try serving green beans, and grilled corn.
+For healthy options, try serving green beans or grilled corn.

 Ready?
 Let’s jump right in.

 You and your guests could be standing cold for a couple of hours during an oyster roast, so serving a warm, hearty soup like clam chowder is a no-brainer!